lukeconibear/intro_ml/README.md

     - [ ] [scikit-learn](https://scikit-learn.org/stable/)
     - [ ] [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)
     - [ ] [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://www.pytorchlightning.ai/)
-3. [ ] Be aware of good practices for data pipelines
+3. [ ] Be aware of good practices for data, such as pipelines and modules.
-4. [ ] Know about model tuning and transfer learning.
+4. [ ] Be aware of good practices for models, such as hyperparameter tuning, transfer learning, and callbacks.
 5. [ ] Be able to undertake distributed training.

 ## Prerequisites

 We recommend that attendees have a working knowledge of Python, Linux, and HPC (High Performance Computing).
 If you need to learn any of these, then please consider attending the appropriate course:

 - [SWD1a: Introduction to Python programming](https://arc.leeds.ac.uk/training/courses/swd1a/)
 - [HPC0: Introduction to Linux for HPC](https://arc.leeds.ac.uk/training/courses/hpc0/)
 - [HPC1: Introduction to High Performance Computing](https://arc.leeds.ac.uk/training/courses/hpc1/)

 It is strongly recommended that you bring your own laptop to this workshop with some specific software installed.
 Further information will be provided when you are accepted onto the course.

 ## Duration